 You have certainly been given a few opportunities to do this in your career: Presentations at school, oral exams at university, speeches or presentations in business.
 Are you one of those who had no problems speaking in front of a class?
 Or did your hands get wet and your mouth dry when you had to speak in front of a large group?

-Whether you belong to the first or second camp, the good news is that rhetoric can be learned.
-To do so, it is worthwhile to attend a seminar or a special rhetoric course in the beginning or to be coached by a trainer.
+Whether you count yourself in the first or second camp, the good news is: Rhetoric can be learned.
+It is worthwhile to attend a seminar or a special rhetoric course in the beginning or to be coached by a trainer.
 Once you have mastered the basics, you should then regularly develop speeches and presentations and deliver them in front of an audience.